 Thaddeus: The argument of every nerd movie ever—while jocks are thinking about sports Nerds are just thinking about everything else.

-Thaddeus: And jocks don’t make society.
-As quiet as it’s kept, sports do not create anything.
-I’ve written this I don’t know how many times I can say it: “when a football game ends, its value to the world has ended.”
+And jocks don’t make society.
+Sports do not create anything.
+I’ve written this before: “when a football game ends, its value to the world has ended.”
 A scientist’s learning though—that scientist may affect our civilization as we know it for millennia.

 Thaddeus: There are other games.
-Look I play a whole other football variation called Ultimate Frisbee.
-Looks just like football except there is no serious physical contact.
+I play a whole other football variation called Ultimate Frisbee.
+Looks just like football except no serious physical contact.
 Everybody gets to throw the Frisbee, everybody gets to catch the Frisbee.
 It’s incredibly fast.
-It’s brutal physically, it is a brutal demanding sport because you’re pretty much on the move from the moment the Frisbee goes into play until the moment it stops.
-And when it stops you catch your breath and then you’re right back in the action.
+It’s brutal physically because you’re pretty much on the move from the moment the Frisbee goes into play until the moment it stops.
+When it stops you catch your breath and then you’re right back in the action.
 It’s fun.
 It’s fast.
-Go look it up.
-You can you can look it up online called Ultimate Frisbee.
-Ultimate Frisbee could replace football you could have whole teams of it.
-You know you could make variations.
-Maybe you can have two Frisbees on the field versus one, that means the game can move in two different directions simultaneously.
+Ultimate Frisbee could replace football.
+You could make variations.
+Maybe have two Frisbees on the field versus one, that means the game can move in two different directions simultaneously.
 There’s any there’s any number of variations.
-You could do this it.

 Society isn’t going to treat you better because you want them to.
 We already know that.
 So what are our other choices?
 And that’s what we need to be addressing.

 Carol: Abuse comes with entitlement, that’s why it’s all back to the patriarchy model that we follow.
-You abuse power or you don’t have power and you’re abusing to get power.
+You either abuse power, or you don’t have power and you’re abusing to get power.

 Thaddeus: Well at some point someone’s allowing you to abuse.
 Either you have so much money and power and you’re like Weinstein and you’re going to say: “You know what, you do what I say or you’ll never work in this town again,” and have the wherewithal to actually mean that and follow through on it and no one would dare say anything to you because they know you have the power.

 Take the old axiom that the only person who can change the world is a man with nothing to lose.
 In this case, a woman with nothing to lose.
 If a woman decided: “You know what.
 I’ll never work in this town again but it’ll be worth it to get rid of you.”
 Oh well, now we have a game.
-Now we have something that we can talk about because the person who has nothing to lose — will absolutely take that risk to get rid of you.
+Now we have something that we can talk about because the person who has nothing to lose will finally take that risk to get rid of you.
 And that’s what we need to fix.
-We need to fix that part of our society.
 We need to make it so that when those people abuse, everyone stands up and says “no more”.
 That’s the only way abusers get caught and gotten rid of.
-The only reason the police are now, you know, actually having to walk around with body cameras on, not that it’s changing anything as far as we can tell, but the idea that they are at least being watched means that their more egregious sins — they’re being documented.
+The only reason the police are now actually having to walk around with body cameras on, not that it’s changing anything as far as we can tell, but the idea that they are at least being watched means that their more egregious sins — they’re being documented.
 And sooner or later it will set a precedent that will make a difference…

-Thaddeus: Yeah I know I’m working on one of those articles right now.
-The idea that someone said body cameras don’t change how police behave.
+Someone said body cameras don’t change how police behave.
 I disagree.
 I assume if they’re on, if they work, if the judicial system isn’t being tampered with and undermining their effectiveness.
 They work just fine.
 But the problem is so often there are basically things being done to allow these officers to escape.
 And if you’re allowing them to escape and of course they don’t work if you don’t force them to bring their camera — footage to the crime scene or to the court.
-Then of course they don’t work.
-No, body cameras work when they’re used, right now our judicial system is corrupt corrupted our police system.
+Body cameras work when they’re used, right now our judicial system is corrupt corrupted our police system.
 So any time you go to trial and they say well we didn’t allow this body camera work first thing I have to ask you is: how corrupt is that courtroom?

 Lisa: By the way, did somebody else join the call?
 I thought I heard someone else come on a while ago…